Nautical Cartography

 • Offsetting features - while close-by land features, such as roads and railroads, may be offset from each other for clarity, features within water, such as rocks, buoys, or channels limits, are never offset from their true positions.
 Other generalization techniques are used to portray these features at smaller scales, such as combining the depiction of separate nearby rocks to show them as a single ledge.

 The pairs of images below show the area between San Francisco's Golden Gate Bridge and Alcatraz Island on successively smaller scale charts.
+These are historical images of NOAA traditional paper nautical charts, which have now been discontinued.
 The image on the left shows the entire extent of each chart.
-The image on the right shows the increasingly generalized portrayal of the same area on a ten inch wide section of each chart.
+The image on the right shows the increasingly generalized portrayal of the same area on a ten-inch wide section of each chart.

 18650 18650 detail